djefts/SemanticSecurity/README.md

 # Structure:
 - Research Paper
   - All of the TeX files used for the papers published by this project
-- Sources
-  - Downloaded copies of all of the sources
 - `.gitignore`
 - `README.md`